HarrisonHall/pyker/README.md

 During development we had a few stretch goals:
 * Add a messaging feature
 * An AI to play with
-* More games asside from Texas Hold'em
+* More games aside from Texas Hold'em
 * A help menu
 * In-game hand statistics
-* A gui version
+* A GUI version

 During development we did have time to add one more game, Blackjack.
 We also were able to impliment a primitive messaging system.